SarahSibert/SarahSibert/README.md

 - 🤔 I’m also looking for part-time/freelance work.
 - ⚡ Fun fact: when I'm not programming, I'm hard at work on our olive farm and looking after our growing number of animals.
 - You can also sponsor my open source work if you're feeling in a generous mood!

+I really need to edit this to make it more exciting but I just don't have a lot of time at the minute.
+I'm busy freelancing and when I'm not doing that I'm at my farm weding the vegetable plot or keeping the cats happy.
+I also look after some goats and sheep and more and more stay animals by the day.